Running a business in Sweden

 Citizens from countries outside the EU/EEA who want to work in Sweden must have a work permit.
 The work permit must be arranged and stamped in the passport before entry to Sweden.
 Contact the Public Employment Service (Arbetsförmedlingen) in Sweden for more information.

-Relevant links for employers
+Useful links for employers

 As employer in Sweden, it is important to be in contact with the Swedish Tax Agency, the Swedish Agency for Government Employers (Arbetsgivarverket), and the Public Employment Service (Arbetsförmedlingen) to ensure that you comply with the Swedish regulations.
-It can also be useful to contact the Confederation of Swedish Enterprise (Svenskt näringsliv), as they have detailed information about conditions for businesses in Sweden.

 Contact agencies in Sweden